vancluever/homebrew-input-leap/README.md

 [input-leap-headless-git](https://aur.archlinux.org/packages/input-leap-headless-git)),
 but seemingly not much else.

-This is a AUR-like tap that will allow you to build and run the Input Leap application on MacOS.
+This is an AUR-like tap that will allow you to build and run the Input Leap application on MacOS.

 ## External Requirements